adyabhat/classroom/README.md

 1. XAMPP is a prerequisite.
 Ensure it is installed and set up.
 2. Clone this repository locally.
 3. Set up MySQL database from the code accordingly.
+4. Move all files into a folder named `your-folder-name` inside `C:\xampp\htdocs`.
-4. Access the portal through `http://localhost/gcc/index.php`.
+5. Access the portal through `http://localhost/your-folder-name/index.php`.

 ## Collaborators
 1. Chandana B S